frietz58/frietz58.github.io/_posts/2019-12-9-advanced-list-sorting.markdown

 ---
-layout: post
 title: "Decorate-Sort-Undecorate: Advanced list sorting in Python"
-date:   2019-12-9 20:56:11 +0200
+last_modified_at: 2016-03-09T16:20:02-05:00
-categories: [Python]
+categories:
+  - Python
+tags:
+  - Python
+  - Matplotlib
+  - Sorting
+mathjax: true
+published: true
+toc: true
 summary: "Understand the 'Decorate-Sort-Undecorate' idiom for advanced sorting control.
 Or: How to sort two lists by the order of a third."
-mathjax: true
-published: true
 ---

 <h2 id="motivation">Motivation and use case</h2>